Turkey’s Erdogan ordered banks to move Iran cash, says Reza Zarrab

-The name of Turkish President Recep Erdogan came up for the first time Thursday during a U.S. sanctions-busting trial that has strained relations between the two countries.
+The prosecution's star witness implicated Turkish President Recep Erdogan in a scheme to evade U.S. sanctions on Iran during a trial that has strained relations between the two countries.

-Reza Zarrab, the linchpin of a scheme to secretly move Iranian money through U.S. banks, was on the stand as the prosecution's star witness against a Turkish banking executive.
+Gold trader Reza Zarrab, the linchpin of a plan to secretly move Iranian money through U.S. banks in violation of American sanctions, has been on the stand since Wednesday at the trial of Mehmet Hakan Atilla, an executive of Turkey's state-owned Halkbank.

-He was shown the transcript of a 2012 phone call between himself and an employee that was caught on a wiretap.
+Zarrab was shown the transcript of a 2012 phone call between himself and an employee that was caught on a wiretap in which they discussed two other Turkish banks that he told the court "wanted to do Iranian business" using the same system he devised for Halkbank.

-"The prime minister gave orders to Zirrat and Vakif as well," Zarrab said on the call, referring to two Turkish banks.
+"The prime minister gave orders to Zirrat and Vakif as well," Zarrab said on the phone call, referring to the other banks.

 The prosecutor asked Zarrab what he meant by that, and he said the country's economic minister, Zafer Caglayan, told him the two banks were to move Iranian money, too.